GabrielDVpereira/advanced-remix/exercise/07-pending-ui/README.md

 ## 📝 Notes

+- we can use useTransition (useNavigation) to know when an network request is happening.
+That way we can give a good user XP for when they have a slow network request.
+- We check for a transition state other than "idle"

 ## 🤓 Background

 No matter how hard you try, you can't control your user's network and sometimes